herpichRmit/SuperPrice/docs/Software Requirements Specification.md

 ## **Design and Implementation Constraints**

 The design is constrained to be in a web application format due to the client specifications.
-It's also constrained by elicited functional requirements such as having a search feature, and categorisation features.
-Due to unfamiliarity working with each other\'s code, the development team together, may face inconsistency in implementation and design.
+It’s also constrained by elicited functional requirements such as having a search feature, and categorisation features.
+Due to unfamiliarity working with each other's code, the development team together, may face inconsistency in implementation and design.
 There may be a reduction of complexity so as to better improve integration and understandability of code and design features amongst